uc-cdis/gen3.org/content/resources/faq/_index.md

 `peregrine.json` and `sheepdog.json` files.

-<h4>I'm trying to upload files with gen3-client, but receive an error
+<h4>I'm trying to upload files with gen3-client, but received an error
 `x509: certificate signed by unknown authority`.</h4>

 You can add self-signed certificate to your trusted certificates.
 Steps may